Digital Legal & Compliance

 The Digital Healthcare Legal Landscape

 Digital healthcare represents untold opportunity for healthcare startups and entrepreneurs.
 With healthcare insurance companies not only accepting, but in some cases, requiring that insurance consumers use fitness trackers and provide data relating to their daily health and wellness, digital health is not only mainstream but also a part of the financial architecture of healthcare.
+And, this means that health and wellness is no longer the sole and exclusive domain of the healthcare professional or of ancillary business (such as MSOs) that service healthcare providers.
+Rather, online companies (and digital empires) are rushing into the competitive landscape that is converting healthcare professional services, into digital products.

 We understand that increasingly, personalized medicine is the only form of healthcare that patients will accept.
 The days of what we call “cookbook, conventional medicine” are over.